dusjak/aStar/README.md

 Boards
 ```
-Change "filepath" to test other boards attached in the "bards" directory.
+Change "filepath" to test other boards attached in the "boards" directory.
 ```

 ## Screens